gnsiva/CarND-Vehicle-Detection/README.md

 I briefly optimised the `LinearSVC` hyperparameters, I found that lowering the `C` parameter to 0.01 improved performance and did not increase prediction time significantly.
 The algorithm was tested with both dual (default) and primal optimisation.
 The later was used as the accuracy produced was better and it predicted slightly faster.

 Below is the result of running the classifier on one of the test images.
+The black squares indicate windows where the classifier predicted that there was a car.
 In this case I used different windows than described above as the horizon is in a very different position on the y-axis in comparison to the project video.

 ![Classifier run on single image][imagedetection]

 ## Video Implementation

 ### Filtering by heatmap

+False positives were an issue with the classifier, and so the bounding boxes were combined over several frames before they were combined, thresholded and bounding boxed to give the final detection.
+These steps can be seen in the image below, which is a still shot of the `VehicleDetection.run_debug` output.
+In the top right we can see the outlines of all the windows where the classifier detected a vehicle for the current frame.
+The image below is all the detected windows for the previous 50 frames.
+The histogram is shown in the bottom left, after thresholding, and we can see there are now only two spots which correspond to the two cars.
+The a bounding box is drawn around these spots to give the final detections, which are shown in the top left.

 ![alt text][debug]